c0dem0de/ROFI/README.md

 Distros which use **apt** manager like:

 1. Linux Mint
-2. Other Ubuntu Distros
+2. Debian based distros like Ubuntu etc..
-3. Debian

 ##### Running the script:-